 If you’re looking forward to wiping your student debt as quickly as possible upon graduation, here are some tips worth picking up from those who have done it themselves:

-Understand how much you owe
+Understand how much in student loans you owe

 Caitlin Boston, who had more than US$200,000 in student loans, took out multiple loans to finance her degrees.
 However, the realisation that she was graduating with a six-figure debt came as a shock.